scrabbletank/farhome-rules/rulesdoc.md

 > ##### Additional Effects
 > At night this creature turns feral, actively hunting and attacking nearby creatures.
 After killing a creature they will drink their blood for the remainder of the night.
 >
 > **Feral Form.** Their normal unarmed attacks are replaced with deadly claws and fangs.
-Attacking with their claws takes 5 AP and deals 1 wound in slashing damage and 2 wound dice in death damage.
-Attacking with their fangs takes 7 AP and deals 1 wound in piercing damage and 3 wound dice in death damage.
+Attacking with their claws takes 5 AP and deals 1/0 in slashing damage and 0/2 in death damage.
+Attacking with their fangs takes 7 AP and deals 1/0 in piercing damage and 0/3 in death damage.
 All attacks are Strength based.
 >
 > **Mordiggian's Hunger.** Dealing death damage with their claws or fangs causes this creature to heal 1 wound.
 Not being able to feed at night reduces this creatures max wounds by 1, regaining all wounds lost this way on their next feeding.